BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

     // First function called
     ```

     As observed from the output, javascript didn't wait for the response of the first function and the remaining code block got executed.
-So callbacks are used in a way to make sure that certain code doesn’t execute until the other code finishes execution.
+So callbacks are used in a way to make sure that certain code doesn't execute until the other code finishes execution.

 56. ### What is a callback hell